-Idiopathic intracranial hypertension (IIH) (also known as benign intracranial hypertension or pseudotumour cerebri) is a syndrome of signs and symptoms of increased intracranial pressure without causative mass or hydrocephalus identified.
+Idiopathic intracranial hypertension (IIH), also known as pseudotumor cerebri, is a syndrome with signs and symptoms of increased intracranial pressure but where a causative mass or hydrocephalus is not identified.

-Presentation is usually with headaches, visual problems and papilloedema.
-Papilloedema may not always be present, or may be unilateral, making the clinical diagnosis less than straightforward 6.
+Papilledema may not always be present or may be unilateral (including pseudo-Foster Kennedy syndrome), making the clinical diagnosis less than straightforward 6.
 Neurological examination is usually normal, with a sixth cranial nerve palsy sometimes encountered.

-Additional clinical findings include normal CSF composition with elevated opening pressure (opening pressure varies however, with a mean pressure of less the 35mmHg, with pressure waves as high as 80mmHg which last 5 to 20 minutes) 6.
+Additional clinical findings include normal CSF composition with elevated opening pressure.
+It should be noted that opening pressure varies significantly.
+One study continuously measuring CSF pressures demonstrated a mean pressure of less than 35 mmHg (48 cm H2O) but with intermittent pressure waves as with amplitudes of 50–80 mmHg (68–109 cm H2O) which lasted 5 to 20 minutes) 6.

 A variety of conditions are known to be associated with IIH including: